PurpleGuitar/python-kickstart-project/readme.md

 -   `make test` to discover and run tests with coverage.
 -   `make format` to reformat Python source files and readme.md.

+# Virtual Environment

 Virtual environment management is automatic.
 Update `requirements.txt` to add or remove libraries, and the makefile commands will automatically call `venv` and `pip` as needed to update the environment.

+# Unit testing

-All tests, including tests for libraries, should go in the `test/` folder.
+Unit tests, including tests for project modules, can all go in the `tests/` folder.
+It is already set up as a importable module for automatic test discovery.

+In VSCode, you can see, run, and debug your tests from the "Testing" View.

 # Troubleshooting